How We Do Iced Coffee

 I first had an espresso laced cocktail a few years ago, when a local restaurant featured it on their specials one night.
 On the very first sip I was in heaven.
 Asking a few people in the know how I might recreate the flavors at home, I learned it’s not as simple as pouring a shot of espresso into your shot of liquor, so here we go.

-This one’s called a Maple Coffee Sour, and I’m sure there’s an official recipe somewhere, but I made this version by modifying my whiskey sour recipe and if I can be confident about one thing, it’s my whiskey sour.
+This one’s called a Maple Coffee Sour, and I’m sure there’s an official recipe somewhere, but I made this version by modifying my whiskey sour recipe.
 You’ll need:

 90 ml / 3 oz Whiskey Bourbon (Given the sweetness of the maple syrup, you could also do this with Scotch if you’re up to the challenge; I did half and half.)

 Fresh squeezed lime juice (Whatever you get out of a whole large lime should do.)

 60 ml / 2 oz Grade A Maple Syrup (The real stuff, not Mrs. Butterworth’s.)